lessw2020/Moonlight/README.md

 ### Inference with Hugging Face Transformers

 We introduce how to use our model at inference stage using transformers library.
-It is recommended to use python=3.10, torch>=2.1.0, and the latest version of transformers as the development environment.
+It is recommended to use python=3.10, torch>=2.1.0, and transformers=4.48.2 as the development environment.

 For our pretrained model (Moonlight):
 ```python